mattnield/headless-creator-kontent-collections/readme.md

 ### <a name="restore"></a>Restore the project

-The content types and sample data used in this lesson are included in the `Contents.zip` file.
+The content types and sample data used in this lesson are included in the `content.zip` file.

 - Go to the [Kontent Template Manager][5], and select the **Import Project** option.
 - In the *Import data* form, you need the **Project Id** and **Management API Key** of the destination project.
-Supply both of those values, and select the `Content.zip` file.
+Supply both of those values, and select the `content.zip` file.
 Once the form is complete, select the **Prepare for import** option.
 - You'll be presented with a summary of the content model, content, and assets (all including language variants) to be imported if you proceed.
 - Select the **Import data** option again and confirm your choice in the resulting dialogue.
 The import of the data into your project is now complete.